yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 We identify four dilemmas about statements on learning and research that can be challenged or embraced:

-1. Digital Literacy: Education and research (in the Humanities) increasingly depend on people with programming skills.
+1. *Digital Literacy*: Education and research (in the Humanities) increasingly depend on people with programming skills.
-2. Organization: Traditional knowledge institutions are losing their monopoly on education and research.
+2. *Organization*: Traditional knowledge institutions are losing their monopoly on education and research.
-3. Numbers: Future education should revolve around massive numbers (Big Data, MOOC).
+3. *Numbers*: Future education should revolve around massive numbers (Big Data, MOOC).
-4. Elite: Coding and knowledge production remain privileges of a cultural, technological and economic elite.
+4. *Elite*: Coding and knowledge production remain privileges of a cultural, technological and economic elite.

 Our answer to these dilemmas provide the following objectives:
 1. Digital Literacy: Increase the number of people who approach learning and research collaboratively, through an online platform where users collaboratively learn programming and build tools, thereby increasing digital literacy and at same time lowering the technological threshold to engage with and reflect on digital tools. (challenge and embrace)